Hosting and bandwidth provided by MacAce.net.

-However, at the time of purchase, some Retina Display MacBook Pro models can be equipped with faster processors.
+However, at the time of purchase, some Retina Display MacBook Pro models can -- or could -- be equipped with faster processors.
 Specifically, these Retina Display MacBook Pro models were offered at the time of purchase with a faster processor option for the price listed:

 13-Inch Retina Display MacBook Pro Custom Processors